juliangaal/facial_recog/README.md

 # Demos

 Each folder contains a separate demo.
+(Open this file [on github](https://github.com/juliangaal/facial_recog) for the best viewing experience.)

-### First Order Model
+## First Order Model

 Demo for [First Order Model](https://github.com/AliaksandrSiarohin/first-order-model).
 Can be run on *CPU or GPU*.
 Training on CPU takes 15-30 mins (15 mins on Desktop class PC).